Clent-Africa/.github/profile/README.md

 - **Social Media and Communication Tools**: Utilizing social media and digital communication tools to raise awareness and advocate for gender equality.
 - **EdTech Solutions**: Implementing educational technology to deliver training and support for women’s empowerment programs.

-### Technology

-- **Web and Mobile Development**: Building user-friendly websites and mobile applications to facilitate access to information and services.
-- **Cloud Computing**: Leveraging cloud platforms like AWS, Google Cloud, and Azure to store and manage data securely.
-- **Cybersecurity**: Ensuring data protection and privacy through robust cybersecurity measures.

 ## Get Involved

-We welcome volunteers, partners, and donors to join us in our mission.
+We welcome contributors/volunteers, partners, and donors to join us in our mission.
 Together, we can create a sustainable future for Africa.

 ### Contribute/Volunteer